Norman B. Anderson: Career

 In 1998, Anderson was elected president of the Society of Behavioral Medicine, becoming the first African-American to hold the position.
 He was the founding associate director of the National Institutes of Health (NIH), where he was in charge of social and behavioral science, and was the first director of the NIH Office of Behavioral and Social Sciences Research (OBSSR).
 While at NIH, Anderson facilitated behavioral and social sciences research across all of its Institutes and Centers.
 Research in the behavioral and social research was under his purview in areas such as cancer, heart disease, diabetes, children's health, mental health, minority health, aging, and oral health.

 Anderson was also a tenured associate professor of medical psychology and of psychology at Duke University and as a professor of health and social behavior at the Harvard School of Public Health.

 In 2012, he was elected to the Institute of Medicine (now the National Academy of Medicine), which is part of the National Academy of Sciences.

 Anderson published dozens of scientific articles and authored and edited several books.
-He served as editor-in-chief of the two-volume Encyclopedia of Health and Behavior (2003) and as co-editor of Interdisciplinary research: Case studies from health and social science (2008).
+He was editor-in-chief of the two-volume Encyclopedia of Health and Behavior (2003) and co-editor of Interdisciplinary research: Case studies from health and social science (2008).
 For over 12 years he was editor-in-chief of American Psychologist, the APA's flagship journal.

 With his wife, P Elizabeth Anderson, he wrote a health book for the general public, Emotional Longevity: What Really Determines How Long You Live, which was released in 2003.

-Anderson retired from the APA on July 14, 2015, following an APA authorized independent review report relating to ethics guidelines conducted by former assistant U.S. Attorney David H. Hoffman.
+Anderson retired from the APA in July 2015, following an APA authorized independent review report relating to ethics guidelines conducted by former assistant U.S. Attorney David H. Hoffman.
 Prior to the report's release, Anderson had informed the board that he would be retiring at the end of 2016.